Have a spook-tacular Halloween

 Make your outside space a place of magic, mystery and music.
 Hang fairy lights from trees – or pop them in plant pots.
 Old sheets over bushes – with a couple holes for eyes – make ghostly shapes in the dark.
 And Halloween wouldn’t be Halloween without carved pumpkins, but if you’re putting tea lights inside them, take care around children and toddlers.

-As Halloween falls on a Saturday this year, you can build excitement all day by helping your kids design and make their own costumes for the evening.
+As Halloween falls on a Sunday this year, you can build excitement over the weekend by helping your kids design and make their own costumes for the evening.
 Anything goes – so don’t worry about getting too creative.
-And make sure the mask is an integral part of the design – think wailing ghosts, snarling werewolves and fire-breathing dragons.

 And one last thing…